Tim Walenn: "Great Escape"

 For the Great Escape operation, he used his artistic ability as head of forgery.
 His team produced forged passports, movement orders, railway documentation and all manner of identity papers to move about Germany.
 Walenn was one of the 76 men who escaped the prison camp on the night of 24–25 March 1944, in the escape now famous as "the Great Escape".

-Travelling in a group of four escapees with Gordon Brettell, Romualdas Marcinkus and Henri Picard, all posing as French and Lithuanian workers, they managed to reach a train heading towards Danzig (now Gdansk, Poland).
+Travelling in a group of four escapees with Gordon Brettell, Romualdas Marcinkus and Henri Picard, all posing as French and Lithuanian workers, they managed to reach a train heading towards Danzig (now Gdańsk, Poland).
 Most likely, they intended to travel to East Prussia and cross the Lithuanian border hoping to cross the Baltic Sea to neutral Sweden.
 When the Germans discovered the escape, they began manhunts.
-Walenn and his group travelled further than most of the escapees, but were captured by the Gestapo near Schneidemühl on 26 March.
-The four were brought to Stalag XX-B and spent the night there, their presence being carefully recorded by the camp sergeant-major, who issued them with clothing more suited to prisoners of war in the hope of avoiding the possibility of them being charged with espionage.
+Walenn and his group travelled further than most of the escapees but were captured by the Gestapo east of Schneidemühl somewhere close to Dirschau (now Tczew) on 26 March.
+The four were taken to Stalag XX-B and spent the night there, their presence being carefully recorded by the camp sergeant-major, who issued them with clothing more suited to prisoners of war in the hope of avoiding the possibility of them being charged with espionage.
 On the following day, they were handed over to the Danzig Gestapo.
-Its officials took the men to a forest near Prusce and executed them.
-On 29 March, Walenn's body was cremated in Danzig's Gestapo crematorium.
-He was originally buried at Sagan, but is now buried in part of the Poznan Old Garrison Cemetery.
+Its officials took the men to a forest near Gross Trampken (Trąbki Wielkie) and executed them.
+On 29 March, Walenn's body was cremated in Danzig's crematorium.
+He was originally buried at Sagan but is now buried in part of the Poznan Old Garrison Cemetery.
 Walenn's headstone has the inscription chosen by his parents: "In proud memory of our gallant and beloved son".

 He was one of the 50 escapees executed by the Gestapo for the escape.
 Walenn's name was amongst those in the list of the murdered prisoners which was published when news broke on or about 20 May 1944.
 Almost all of the nationalities involved in the escape were represented in the 50.
 Post-war investigations saw a number of those guilty of the murders tracked down, arrested and tried for their crimes.